jrdnull/paster/README.md

 Usage
 -----
-Fetch dependencies with [Composer](http://getcomposer.org/) and setup rewriting or edit *.htaccess* to suit your needs.
+Fetch dependencies with [Composer](http://getcomposer.org/) and setup rewriting, or edit *.htaccess* to suit your needs.

-The SQLite database should create itself if the web server has permission.
+The SQLite database will be created if the web server has permission.

 License
 --------